KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 ![alt text](assets/5_seating_capacity_seats.png)

 **Insight:**
-Approximately only 54% of seats are being occupied during peak season, with the assumption that the average group per order is 2.5 people.
+Approximately only 54% of seats are occupied during peak season, with the assumption that the average group per order is 2.5 people.

 **Recommendation:**
 With 15 tables available and a total of 60 seats, it is